-This North Carolina rivalry started in 1888 and has been played 106 times since then.
-The Tar Heels lead the series 69-35-2.
-The game was last played in 2015, when the Tar Heels closed the game with a 50-14 win.
-The in-state rivalry between the Tar Heels and Deacons will not be played this season due to the two teams being in different divisions within the ACC — North Carolina is in the Coastal Division, while Wake Forest is in the Atlantic Division.
+This North Carolina rivalry started in 1888 and has been played 107 times since then.
+The Tar Heels lead the series 69-36-2.
+But the Demon Deacons won the most recent meeting last season with a 24-18 victory.
+This rivalry won’t resume until 2021, due to the two teams being in different divisions within the ACC — North Carolina is in the Coastal Division, while Wake Forest is in the Atlantic Division.

 Miami (OH) vs. Cincinnati

 The rivalry between Miami of Ohio and Cincinnati is known as the "Battle for the Bell."
 The in-state, non-conference game was originally played in 1888.
-In the 122 games since the start of the rivalry, Miami leads the series 122 games, 59-57-7.
-These teams played their rivalry game early in the 2018 season, with Cincinnati shutting out Miami 21-0 at home.
+In the 123 games since the start of the rivalry, Miami leads the series 59-58-7.
+These teams played their rivalry game early in the 2019 season, with the Bearcats winning 35-13.

 Cornell vs. Columbia

 The final Ivy league rivalry in the 15 oldest in college football is the Cornell-Columbia game.
 The rivalry was born in 1889, and 106 games have been played since then.
 Cornell has a pretty good lead on the series with a 65-38-3 record.
-This season, Cornell traveled to New York City for the rivalry game on November 17, leaving with a 24-21 loss.
+Last year, Cornell left New York City with a 24-21 loss to the Lions.

 South Dakota State vs. South Dakota

 Known as the "South Dakota Showdown Series," this rivalry got its start in 1889.
 In the 111 games that have been played so far, South Dakota State has a slight advantage over South Dakota on the series with 54-50-7 record.
 Both the Coyotes and the Jackrabbits are football-only members of the Missouri Valley Football Conference in the FCS.
-This season, the two teams met in Brookings for the showdown on November 17 where South Dakota State won 49-27.
+Last year, the two teams met in Brookings for the showdown where South Dakota State won 49-27.

 Navy vs. Army

 Army and Navy have been meeting since 1890, totaling 119 games against each other.
 Navy leads the series 60-52-7 over Army.
 This rivalry (in addition to Air Force's performance against these teams) is one factor in who will take home one of the more regal trophies in college football — the Commander-in-Chief's trophy.
-This season, Army and Navy met in Philadelphia on December 8 with Army taking the 17-10 win.
+Last year, Army and Navy met in Philadelphia on Dec.
+8 with Army taking the 17-10 win.

 Wisconsin vs. Minnesota

 Every season, the Badgers and the Gophers play for one of the stranger rivalry trophies in college football — Paul Bunyan's Axe.
 Although it's not the oldest rivalry overall, it has been played more than any other rivalry in the FBS.
-This season, the Gophers traveled to Camp Randall on November 24 for the 128th game in the rivalry that began in 1890.
-With Minnesota's first series win in over a decade, the teams are tied at 60-60-8, thanks to Minnesota snapping a 14-game losing streak to the Badgers in 2018.
+The all-time series is tied at 60-60-8, thanks to Minnesota snapping a 14-game losing streak to the Badgers in 2018.

 Minnesota vs. Iowa

-The Gophers and the Hawkeyes have been meeting for this rivalry since 1891.
+The Gophers and the Hawkeyes have been meeting in this rivalry since 1891.
 The game where the winner takes away a bronze pig trophy called Floyd of Rosedale has been played 112 times since then.
-Minnesota leads the rivalry 62-48-2.
-Last season, Iowa won the trophy with a 17-10 victory at home.
-This year, the Hawkeyes traveled to Minneapolis on October 6 for a 48-31 win.
+Minnesota leads the rivalry 62-49-2.
+But the Hawkeyes got the last laugh in 2019, ending Minnesota's perfect season with a 23-19 win.

 Purdue vs. Indiana

 This rivalry between the Boilermakers and Hoosiers began in 1891, and also boasts a somewhat strange trophy.
 Each year, the winner of the rivalry takes home the Old Oaken Bucket.
 The game has been played 121 times so far, with Purdue leading 74-41-6, 1891.
 Last season, Purdue won the trophy after a home game.
 The same was true for Indiana in 2016.
-In 2018, the Boilermakers closed out the regular season with a 28-21 road win on November 24.
+Last year, the Boilermakers closed out the regular season with a 28-21 road win.